Economy of Mexico: Securities market

-Mexico has a single securities market, the Mexican Stock Exchange (Bolsa Mexicana de Valores, known as the Bolsa).
-The market has grown steadily, with its main indices increasing by more than 600% in the last decade.
-It is Latin America's second largest exchange, after Brazil's.
+Mexico has two securities markets, the Mexican Stock Exchange and the Institutional Stock Exchange.
+The market has grown steadily, with its main indices increasing by more than 600% in the 2000s.
+The former is Latin America's second-largest exchange, after Brazil's.
 The total value of the domestic market capitalization of the BMV was calculated at US$409 billion at the end of 2011, and raised to US$451 billion by the end of February this year.